Chronovyan/NexusCore/tests/TEST_PLAN_IMPLEMENTATION.md

 ## Progress on Medium-Priority Items

-### 1. SyntaxHighlightingManager Tests (In Progress)
+### 1. SyntaxHighlightingManager Tests ✓ (Completed)

-The initial tests for the SyntaxHighlightingManager have been implemented in `syntax_highlighting_manager_test.cpp`.
-The implementation covers:
+The tests for the SyntaxHighlightingManager have been implemented in `syntax_highlighting_manager_test.cpp`.
+The implementation fully covers:

 1. **Cache Logic**
    - Cache hits verification (testing that highlighted lines are properly cached)
    - Cache misses after invalidation (testing `invalidateLine`, `invalidateLines`, and `invalidateAllLines`)
-   - Cache expiration after timeout
+   - Cache eviction and cleanup behavior for managing memory usage
    - Cache prioritization based on visible range

 2. **Enabled/Disabled State Management**